AlecVision/borg/README.md

 ### **`.parse()`**

-Parses the input and returns a new reference that is strongly typed.
+Parses the input and returns a new reference with additional type guarantees.
 Throws `BorgError` if validation fails.

 ### **`.try()`**